About OSHA and ANSI

-We would like to let you know about the new American National Standard- Minimum Requirements for Workplace First Aid Kits and Supplies, ANSI/ISEA Z308.1-2015, which revises 2014 and 2009 publications.
+We would like to let you know about the new American National Standard- Minimum Requirements for Workplace First Aid Kits and Supplies, ANSI/ISEA Z308.1-2021, which revised 2021, 2014, and 2009 publications.

 A guide to OSHA Regulations for First Aid Kits

-The 2015 ANSI revision introduces two classes of first aid kits
+The 2021 ANSI revision introduced two classes of first aid kits:

-Class A kits with contents designed to deal with most common types of workplace injuries.
+Class A kits with content designed to deal with most common types of workplace injuries.

 In order to be ANSI compliant, First Aid Kits must contain the following components

 Please Note: The information contained in this publication is intended for general information purposes only.
 This publication is not a substitute for review of the applicable government regulations and standards, and should not be construed as legal advice or opinion.
 Readers with specific questions should refer to the cited regulation(s) or consult with a qualified consultant or an attorney.